 - Lack of integration between the kitchen and the surrounding environment

-First of all, it is essential to make sure that you plan enough space to prepare, cook, serve and clean.
-In particular, it is better to remember that the cooking and sink areas always need space to the left and right for practicality.
+First of all, it is essential to make sure that you design enough space to prepare, cook, serve and clean.
+In particular, remember that the cooking and sink areas always need space on the left and right for practicality.

 2. Poor lighting

-Without ceilings or walls to set up lighting fixtures, effectively lighting an outdoor kitchen can be a challenge.
-Therefore, a creative and optimal solution must be found to install adequate and sufficient light to illuminate the work and evening entertainment surfaces.
+Without ceilings or walls to hang lighting fixtures, effectively lighting an outdoor kitchen can be a challenge.
+Therefore, you must find a creative and optimal solution to install adequate and sufficient light to illuminate the work and evening entertainment surfaces.

 3. Lack of integration between the kitchen and the surrounding environment